bassosimone/buresu/cmd/buresu/internal/run/README.txt

 2. *parser*: takes the tokens as input and emits an abstract syntax tree, or AST, which you can see by using `--emit ast`.

+3. *includer*: services `(include "path/to/file")` top-level statements by including the given file content.
+You can inspect the AST after including other files using `--emit ast_after_include`.

-3. *typechecker*: takes the AST as input and checks for type errors, which you can enable by using `-X typechecker` or `--feature typechecker`.
+4. *typechecker*: takes the AST as input and checks for type errors, which you can enable by using `-X typechecker` or `--feature typechecker`.

-4. *interpreter*: takes the AST as input and executes the program.
+5. *interpreter*: takes the AST as input and executes the program.

 We support the following flags: